gnosischain/documentation/docs/node/run-execution-layer-node/execution-layer-validator.md

 ### Sharing machines for GC and GBC clients

-As was mentioned on the doc page for running a beacon chain node, if you decide to run a Gnosis Chain client (Nethermind) and a Gnosis Beacon Chain client (Lighthouse or Prysm) on the same machine, we recommend [running both in the same docker-compose.yml ](https://docs.docker.com/compose/extends/)file to enable RPC access by container name.
+As was mentioned on the doc page for running a beacon chain node, if you decide to run a Gnosis Chain client (Nethermind) and a Gnosis Beacon Chain client (Lighthouse, Teku, Nimbus or Prysm) on the same machine, we recommend [running both in the same docker-compose.yml ](https://docs.docker.com/compose/extends/)file to enable RPC access by container name.

 If you have questions about config details for this type of setup, please [ask in our discord.](https://discord.com/invite/pjHjQwycV8)